April to October daily between 10:00 am to 7:00 pm

 The first small beer

-Elizabeth took pictures from the place shown on the left.
+Elizabeth took several pictures from the place shown on the left.
+She was a great help by doing that.

 I was told that musicians play occasionally from this tree top when special events take place.